-The relay is available as a 19-inch rack horizontal mount unit with a removable faceplate.
+The relay is available as a 19-inch rack horizontal mount unit or as a reduced size (3) vertical mount unit, with a removable faceplate.
 The modular design allows the relay to be easily upgraded or repaired by a qualified service person.
 The faceplate is hinged to allow easy access to the removable modules, and is itself removable to allow mounting on doors with limited rear depth.
 There is also a removable dust cover that fits over the faceplate, which must be removed when attempting to access the keypad or RS232 communications port.

-The horizontal case dimensions are shown below, along with panel cutout details for panel mounting.
+The vertical and horizontal case dimensions are shown below, along with panel cutout details for panel mounting.
 When planning the location of your panel cutout, ensure that provision is made for the faceplate to swing open without interference to or from adjacent equipment.